Chion82/netfilter-full-cone-nat/README.md

 Implementation of full cone SNAT.
-Currently only UDP is supported and actions for other protos are like MASQUERADE.

-Assume eth0 is external interface:
+Assuming eth0 is external interface:
 ```
 iptables -t nat -A POSTROUTING -o eth0 -j FULLCONENAT #same as MASQUERADE
-iptables -t nat -A PREROUTING -i eth0 -j FULLCONENAT
+iptables -t nat -A PREROUTING -i eth0 -j FULLCONENAT  #automatically restore NAT for inbound packets
 ```
+Currently only UDP traffic is supported for full-cone NAT.
+For other protos FULLCONENAT is equivalent to MASQUERADE.

 Build
 ======